-For those looking to get into the profession, it's best to gain experience working in general administration before applying for a personal assistant job.
+Competition for personal assistant jobs can be high, making it harder for people without experience to secure jobs.
+It's useful to gain experience working in general administration roles before applying for a personal assistant job.

 Most major industries employ personal assistants.
-The top five types of businesses that employ personal assistants are:
+The top four types of businesses that employ personal assistants are:

 - legal and accounting services

 - Honeychurch, M, business director, Hays, careers.govt.nz interview, September 2018.